What are the top 10 investment banks?

-Investment banks make money via the services they offer.
-How they make money ranges from charging a fixed rate or a percentage per transaction, or collecting interest on monies raised, to charging commission based on the value of a trade.
+Investment banks make money through the services they offer.
+This ranges from charging a fixed rate or a percentage per transaction, or collecting interest on monies raised, to charging commission based on the value of a trade.
 An investment bank will typically make money from the following activities:

 - Helping companies to launch an initial IPO

 - Issuing bonds to raise a company’s debt capital